Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |*Status not used*|58,935|14.8%

 ## Threshold for use
 The criteria for acceptance into the BWARS database is that `a record must have been identified by a person known to be capable of identifying that taxa`.
+The current import stream for BWARS relies on a verifier approaching BWARS to donate their data, upon which experienced entomologists will examine the incoming data to look for potential problems or errors.
+The submitter may be asked to provide specimens or vouchers for particular records, especially those with significant potential for confusion.
+The experienced entomologist will then run through the key and specimen alongside the submitter, as well as provide assistance on other specimens as requested.
+In this way BWARS maintains high data quality whilst also providing a way to provide targeted help and tutoring to entomologists.

 In the absence of checking individual determiner names, the only way to extract such information from the iRecord dataset is to use the verification status `Correct`.
 This is the only status which requires that the verifier has seen the individual record in question, and agrees that the record is valid.
 There will still be some level of error, but the level should, if all is proceeding correctly, be comparable to the level of accuracy found in BWARS.

 ### Correct: simple unique record
 The compression rate for simple unique records on this subset of data is still low enough to not be a concern in forming comparisons to the BWARS database.